ralanbowman/APIDocTemplates/moltin-checkout-api.md

 }
 ```

 The value you need is the `access_token` which is unique to you.
+In your API requests this will be called the **Bearer** token.

 ---